Aquilesorei/pyapu/docs/plugins.md

 # Plugin System

-Everything in pyapu is pluggable.
+Everything in strutex is pluggable.
 Use defaults or register your own implementations.

 !!! note "New in v0.3.0"
 Plugin System v2 introduces auto-registration via inheritance, lazy loading, entry points, priority-based ordering, and CLI tooling.